Schotsl/Lanxiang-Vermeulen/README.md

 pnpm run format
 ```

-All pull requests will be automatically checked by GitHub Actions for linting and formatting issues.
+Every push to the main branch will be automatically checked by GitHub Actions for linting and formatting issues.

 ## Deployment